 The farm has about 30 hectares, 14 of which are vineyards of the Loureiro variety, recognized for the quality of its white wines.
 Around eight hectares are forested with walnut, chestnut, and umbrella pine trees, some of which are over 200 years old.
 Guests can also relax in the garden or by the pool, go for walks, have picnics and activities on the Lima River.

-Although not located in a winery, the hotel in Vila Nova de Gaia was Portugal’s first luxury wine hotel and today bears the Relais & Châteaux seal.
+Although not located in a winery, the hotel in Vila Nova de Gaia was Portugal’s first luxury wine hotel and today is part of the Relais & Châteaux in Portugal.
 Overlooking the Douro River with a decanter-shaped infinity pool, it is revered by many as having the best view in Porto.

-There is no room like the other: all 109 suites are custom-decorated and have touches of local wine producers.
+There is no room like the other: all 109 suites are custom-decorated and have a touch of local wine producers.
 The spa signed by Caudalie has a wide range of wine-based treatments, such as immersion in barrels.

 Wine Hotels in Portugal: Alentejo and Center

 With whitewashed walls, typical Alentejo decoration, the hotel is close to the town of Monforte, attracting attention for its wide range of rural experiences.
 Among them, balloon rides, stargazing, horseback riding with a picnic in the olive groves, workshops, and bike rides through the vineyards – where seven grape varieties grow, including Alvarinho, Arinto, and Touriga Nacional.

 Torre de Palma wine hotel also has indoor and outdoor pools and a Turkish bath.
 The rooms are thematic and quite different from each other.
 One thing in common is the unique decoration by the renowned Portuguese decorator Rosarinho Gabriel, who recovered several antique furniture pieces.
 The master suite has 80m² and a private pool.

 Hotel Herdade da Malhadinha Nova – Relais & Châteaux